-In this tutorial, we will see how to create a Stock Chart in Excel.
+In this tutorial, we will see how to draw a chart in Excel.

 You’ll learn how to use various types of charts, including the classic Japanese Candlestick Chart.

 Turn your Excel into a technical analysis platform, discover all our free tutorials available at this link.

 The main financial charts are line, area, stock, and candle charts.

 To Draw a Chart in Excel will use the classic Cartesian chart with its two X and Y axes.

 The X-axis will be used for the time variable, so in the case of a daily graph, the date of the day to which the Yahoo Finance OHLC data corresponds.

 The date will be increasing from right to left.